MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/fiscal-integration-for-retail-channel.md

 Some countries have specific requirements on the additional text that must be printed in fiscal receipts when the discount is applied.
 At the same time most of fiscal devices have a limitation on a number of discounts that might be applied to the same transaction line.

 The fiscal integration handles all discounts applied to a transaction line as one cumulative product discount.
 It also supports setting up a special text to be printed in fiscal receipt after discount line.
 A fiscal text may be specified for Info codes and Discounts, so it's possible to print a special text for any channel-specific discount as well as for any type of manual discount applied on POS.
-If fiscal texts were added for several discounts, a text line in a fiscal receipt would concatenate fiscal text from all applied discounts.
+If fiscal text was set up for several discounts, a text line in a fiscal receipt would concatenate fiscal text from all applied discounts.
 For more details about setting up a fiscal text for discounts, see [Setting up a fiscal text for discounts](https://github.com/MicrosoftDocs/Dynamics-365-Operations/blob/fpi-sample-pol/articles/retail/localizations/fiscal-integration-for-retail-channel.md#setting-up-a-fiscal-text-for-discounts).

 ## Printing fiscal X and fiscal Z reports